 Kidsagogo, JlKayu Aya N0 29 Seminyak.
 Tel 736651

 Indigo kids, Jl Pantai, Kuta opposite Warung Made and also Jl Melasti,Legian and also Jl Seminyak, Seminyak.

 Manik Sari Costuming: A wonderful shop for girls and boys costumes, which can be purchased from stock, made to order or copies from pictures.
 Jl.
 Pura Bagus Taruna # 533. mob 087762623332

 Please note: All shops listed below are owned and managed by reputable tailors who will endeavour to provide you with the best possible product they can, thus ensuring their reputation remains at a high level of customer satisfaction.
-Also most if not all of these tailors will produce an excellent copy from a picture or photo provided by you, if you have seen something special from home to copy.
+Also most if not all of these tailors will produce an excellent copy from a picture or photo provided by you in the event you have seen something special to copy.
 Please note, drop +62 361 from local calls made in Bali from a local phone.
 For advice on how to make calls in Bali, please refer to the post under the heading of “Communications”

 2nd Skin, Leather by Design,